 But throughout the Army's history there have been instances of supposedly transgressive behaviour.
-Some activities, such as cross-dressing, were tolerated.
-But others, like homosexual relationships, were not.
+Some activities, such as cross-dressing, were tolerated; others, like homosexual relationships, were not.

 Specific examples are difficult to trace and remain largely hidden or unrecorded.
 They were not officially noted and rarely appeared in the letters of soldiers.
-There was, no doubt, anxiety about the repercussions of conduct deemed to be at odds with organisational demands, as well as the law of the land.
+No doubt, there was anxiety about the repercussions of conduct deemed to be at odds with organisational demands, as well as the law of the land.